pivotal/docs-tap/tap-gui/customize/customize-your-portal.md

 ![Screenshot displaying the default VMware Tanzu branding within the Tanzu Application Platform GUI portal](../images/standard-branding.png)

-### <a id="customize-default-view"></a> Customize default view
+## <a id="customize-default-view"></a> Customize the default view

-You can choose to set your default route when the user is accessing your portal.
-Without this customization, when the user accesses Tanzu Application Platform GUI's URL, it would display the list of **Owned** components of the Software Catalog.
+You can set your default route when the user is accessing your portal.
+Without this customization, when the user accesses the Tanzu Application Platform GUI URL, it displays the list of owned components of the software catalog.

-To change the default view, please follow these steps:
+To change the default view:

 1. Provide additional configuration parameters to the `app_config` section of your `tap-values.yaml`
 file: